Down the Road (Mac McAnally song)

 "Down the Road" is a song written and recorded by American country music artist Mac McAnally.
 McAnally has charted with the song on two separate occasions.
 The first of these two versions was released as the second single from his 1990 album Simple Life, and was a minor chart single for him that year.
 Eighteen years later, McAnally re-recorded the song as a duet with Kenny Chesney on Chesney's 2008 album Lucky Old Sun.
 This rendition is also McAnally's highest charting country hit, having reached Number One in February 2009.

 Content

 "Down the Road" is a mid-tempo ballad.
 In it, the male narrator describes his childhood love interest — a girl who lives down the road from him.
 Eventually, the narrator proposes to marry her, only to find out the expectations her parents have of him.

 In the second verse, the narrator is now an adult, and his daughter has a love interest who lives down the road.
-He then explains that he has the same expectations that the parents in the first verse had, but he will still let her go down the road.
+He then explains that he has the same expectations that his in-laws once had of him, but he will still let her go down the road.

 According to Country Weekly magazine, McAnally was inspired to write the song one Christmas morning after thinking about what his two daughters' lives would be like in the future (he has since had a third).